-There is no accurate data about the date and reasons for the emergence of the city.
-As in the case of many other settlements, the year of the city birth is considered to be its first mention in the annals.
-Speaking about Minsk this happened in 1067, and was connected with one of the most brutal battles on the territory of the settlement.
-It was a battle near Nemiga between the troops of Polotsk Prince Vseslav the Sorcerer and the heirs of the Kiev Prince Yaroslav the Wise.
-At that time the city, the largest one in our country today, was no more than just a settlement of five blocks with the Church and the main square located south of the Citadel (a castle surrounded by a moat) near the confluence of the Nemiga and Svisloch rivers.
+There is no exact data on the date and reasons for the emergence of the city.
+As in the case of many other settlements, the date of foundation of the city is considered to be its first mention in the annals.
+In relation to Minsk, this happened in 1067 and concerned one of the most brutal battles on the territory of the settlement.
+It was a battle on today’s Nemiga between the troops of Prince Vseslav of Polotsk and the heirs of Prince Yaroslav the Wise of Kiev.
+At that time, the largest city today was a five-block settlement with a church and the main square located south of the Castle (surrounded by a moat of the castle near the confluence of Nemiga with Svisloch).

-However, the convenient location at the cross-roads had its drawbacks – Minsk was regularly subjected to invasions and became a "tasty morsel" during many battles.
-This was especially evident during the war with Napoleon, and, of course, the two World wars.
+However, the convenient location at the intersection of roads had its drawbacks – Minsk was regularly exposed to invasions and became a "tidbit" during many battles.
+The most extensive battles and destruction occurred during the war with Napoleon and, of course, the two World Wars.

-After the great Patriotic War, the city was to be rebuilt from the ruins, but this did not weaken its power and influence.
-The first trolleys were launched there in 1952 already.
+After the Great Patriotic War, the city had to be literally rebuilt from the ruins, however this did not weaken its power and influence at all.
+Already in 1952, the first trolley-buses began to run here.

 Modern Minsk today

-Taking into account the fact that after the Second World War Minsk was almost completely destroyed, one can’t expect a large number of historical monuments to have been preserved there.
-Nevertheless, there are many attractions in the city.
-You can see it by yourself or during Minsk sighseeing tour.
+Taking into account the fact that Minsk was practically destroyed after the Second World War, one should not expect a large number of preserved historical monuments.
+Nevertheless, there are quite a lot of attractions in Minsk.
+They can be seen both independently and during a sightseeing tour.

-The Holy Spirit Cathedral, built in 1642, stands out among the temples functioning in the city.
-Its architecture is an example of the Baroque style.
-In addition, history buffs will be interested in the Peter and Paul’s Cathedral (1622) and the Catholic Cathedral (1710).
+Among the existing churches, the Holy Spirit Cathedral, built in 1642, the architecture of which stands out as an example of the Baroque style.
+In addition, connoisseurs of history will be interested in the Peter and Paul Cathedral (1622) and the Catholic Cathedral (1710).

-One more of the enduring symbols of the capital is the Red Catholic Church, or the Church of Saints Simon and Helena located in the center of the city, on Independence Square, or the temple of Saints Simeon and Elena.
+One of the invariable symbols of the capital is the Red Church, located in the center of the city, on Independence Square, or the temple of Saints Simeon and Elena.
 Its distinctive feature is an original combination of Neo-Gothic style with modernism.

-Walking along Independence Avenue, the main street of the capital, one can personally appreciate the beauty of the Soviet era urban planning.
-The architects had done everything to give the prospect the utmost integrity, and even today its Central part has changed little, being under the state protection as a historical and cultural value.
+Walking along the main street of the capital – Independence Avenue, you can personally appreciate the charm of urban development during the Soviet Union.
+The architects did everything to give the avenue maximum integrity, and even today its central part has changed little, being protected by the state as a historical and cultural value.

-Finally, one can trace the history and development of the city by visiting one of the numerous museums in Minsk.
+Finally, you can trace the history of the existence and development of the city by visiting one of the many museums in Minsk.